stceum/NEU_health_clock_in/README.md

 - you have installed google-chrome/Chromium
 - you have installed chrome-driver

-Then just using it :)
+Then just run it :)

 Hope anyone always be healthy